Hero Image

 Since 2009, Children on the Edge has been making learning possible for Rohingya children.
 Recently, we introduced a revolutionary initiative allowing children to finally learn in their own language, using a script called 'Hanifi.'
 Within just one school term, children can grasp basic reading and writing.

-Romaina's life was transformed by Hanifi.
-She'll never forget the moment she wrote her name on the board, met with applause from her classmates.
-Now, she and thousands of other children are making rapid progress.
-With an 80% illiteracy rate in the camp, Hanifi can unlock a world of possibilities and help build a stronger Rohingya community for the future.
+With an 80% illiteracy rate in the camp, we believe enabling children to learn in their mother tongue can unlock a world of possibilities and help build a stronger Rohingya community for the future.

 Meet Susannah Fielding